 Side Effects of Graviola

-Although seeds and roots of graviola too contain acetogenins that help in cancer therapy, they are best avoided because other chemicals present in these parts have shown neurotoxic effects similar to atypical Parkinson’s disease.
+Although seeds and roots of graviola contain acetogenins that help in cancer therapy, they are best avoided because other chemicals present in these parts have shown neurotoxic effects similar that of atypical Parkinson’s disease.

 There is no evidence that taking Graviola in pregnancy and lactation is safe.
 Consult your doctor regarding the use of this alternative medicine.